 Changing payment to providers as described in this seventh alternative would be compatible with regulatory programs of certificate-of-need and utilization review, and might make these programs even more valuable than at present.
 Under this alternative, providers would have an incentive to underserve patients in order to stay within their budgets.
 Minimum standards of appropriate use might have increased importance in this new context.
-Utilization review under the PSRO program currently applies only to medicare and medicaid patients, as described in chapter 5.
-To prevent providers from economizing on service to nonmedicare and nonmedicaid patients, PSRO review could be broadened to cover all patients.
+Utilization review under the PSRO program currently applies only to Medicare and Medicaid patients, as described in chapter 5.
+To prevent providers from economizing on services to non-Medicare and non-Medicaid patients, PSRO review could be broadened to cover all patients.
 Such an expansion of the PSRO program would represent a major policy decision and would substantially increase PSRO regulatory activities and administrative costs.
 Utilization review might also guard against the tendency of providers to consider costs exclusive of benefits in order to meet their budgets.
-Standards of appropriate use would thereby function as a counterweight to the possibility of increased cost consciousness by providers.
+Standards of appropriate use would thereby function as a counterweight to the possibility of increased cost-consciousness by providers.